A terp for Choquequirao

 Why in heaven's name should a terp be constructed in the Andes?
 To be more precise, the location for this terp is at the remote archaeological Inca site Choquequirao in Peru.
 The answer to the question is not too difficult.
 The idea was inspired by the monument-to-be at the Tsjitsma terp at the village of Wijnaldum, designed by architect Nynke-Rixt Jukema.

 Preparations for the construction of a terp at the Inca site Choquequirao have started already.
-A terp is an artificial dwelling mound called a Warf(t) or Wurt in Ostfriesland (East Frisia) and in Nordfriesland (North Frisia) in Germany and a wierde in the province Groningen in the Netherlands.
+A terp is an artificial dwelling mound called a Warf(t) or Wurt in Ostfriesland and in Nordfriesland, and a wierde in the province Groningen.
 Getting to this mountain site is only possible on foot or with mule or horse.
 It will take you three days hiking through exceptional steep but beautiful mountains to get there.
 Author of this blog post did this hike in January 2015.
 His blog post about this trip you can find here (in Dutch).
 Choquequirao is also nicknamed little Machu Picchu, although it 's just as big.

 In the center of the site an almost perfect circle has been cleared.
 Actually, the peak of a small mountain top has been chopped off (see picture below).
 This is the exact spot where the terp will be erected in the Andes soon.

 It's probably true, elements of nature were part of the spiritual world of the old-Frisians as well.
 But there is no support what-so-ever it was the sun.
 Not at all.
-More plausible is that water -especially creeks- had a spiritual significance.
-This can be derived from ritual depositions in creeks, ditches and waterholes or in dobbes (handmade waterholes) at terp slopes or at the marsh lands (within a circular dyke).
-All not very surprising in the treeless salt marshes in the seventh century AD.
-Neither does the preserved index of the book Indiculus superstitionum et paganiarum, a book dated around AD 750 describing pagan rituals in the north of the Netherlands, mentions any rituals of worship related to the sun.
+More plausible is that water, especially creeks, had a spiritual significance.
+This can be derived from ritual depositions in creeks, ditches and waterholes or in dobbes (handmade waterholes) at terp slopes or at the marsh lands (within a circular dike).
+All not very surprising in the treeless salt marshes in the seventh century.
+Neither does the preserved index of the book Indiculus superstitionum et paganiarum, a book dated around 750 describing pagan rituals in the north of the Netherlands, mentions any rituals of worship related to the sun.
 Not the slightest.

 Furthermore, churches in Frisia (stone churches were built nearly 500 years after the fibula was worn, by the way) haven’t been built as far as we know on former places of heathen sacrifice.
 There's not a thread indicating this.
 Who knows we will come across an exception in the future but in general the answer is without a doubt no. Quite the contrary in fact.
 Research shows that locations where churches were erected, were carefully chosen by the Church to effectively cover populated areas, their communities, their dioceses.
 Former places of sacrifice were not a consideration, if these places of human sacrifice ever have existed anyway.
 And of course, early-medieval Anglo-Saxon and Frankish preachers in Frisia were not the same as the Spanish conquistadors in Peru a thousand years later.
 Neither did they implement the same strategy, as far as we know.